quicwg/base-drafts/draft-ietf-quic-tls.md

 : TLS implementations might provide all 1-RTT secrets prior to handshake completion.
-Even where QUIC implementations have 1-RTT read keys, those keys cannot be used prior to completing the handshake.
+Even where QUIC implementations have 1-RTT read keys, those keys are not to be used prior to completing the handshake.

 The requirement for the server to wait for the client Finished message creates a dependency on that message being delivered.
 A client can avoid the